 Having been in technology and marketing for well over a decade, I’ve written numerous articles and papers, published my first book, and have launched (and sold) HulaCopter, my app-based business focused on helping local merchants improve and modernize their marketing.
-Additionally, I’ve been a regular speaker at various events, from small networking meetups to large industry conferences, planned, managed, and executed Startup Hawaii’s recent “Accelerating Hawaii” event, and write for AlohaStartups, a Honolulu-based blog aimed at expanding the influence of Hawaii’s startup community.
+Additionally, I’ve been a regular speaker at various events, from small networking meetups to large industry conferences, planned, managed, and executed Startup Hawaii’s 300+ attendee “Accelerating Hawaii” event, and contribute to HuffPost Hawaii, covering Hawaii entrepreneurs, and AlohaStartups, a Honolulu-based blog aimed at expanding the influence of Hawaii’s startup community.

 Behavioral Analytics For Dummies

 To accelerate awareness of both Quantivo and “behavioral analytics” in general, I developed the concept for and wrote Behavioral Analytics For Dummies, the definitive guide to understanding and applying behavioral analytics.